-late 14c., "tangible thing, something perceived or presented to the senses," from Medieval Latin objectum "thing put before" (the mind or sight), noun use of neuter of Latin obiectus "lying before, opposite" (as a noun in classical Latin, "charges, accusations"), past participle of obicere "to present, oppose, cast in the way of," from ob "in front of, towards, against" (see ob-) + iacere "to throw" (from PIE root *ye- "to throw, impel").
+late 14c., "tangible thing, something perceived with or presented to the senses," from Old French object and directly from Medieval Latin obiectum "thing put before" (the mind or sight), noun use of neuter of Latin obiectus "lying before, opposite" (as a noun in classical Latin, "charges, accusations"), past participle of obicere "to present, oppose, cast in the way of," from ob "in front of, towards, against" (see ob-) + iacere "to throw" (from PIE root *ye- "to throw, impel").

-Sense of "thing aimed at" is late 14c.
-No object "not a thing regarded as important" is from 1782.
+No object "not a thing regarded as important" is from 1782, in which the sense of object is "obstacle, hindrance" (c.
+1500).
 As an adjective, "presented to the senses," from late 14c.
-Object lesson "instruction conveyed by examination of a material object" is from 1831.
+Object-lesson "instruction conveyed by examination of a material object" is from 1831.